josephrocca/openai-clip-js/README.md

-**NOTE (Sept 7th 2023)**: At this point you may want to use [Transformers.js](https://github.com/xenova/transformers.js) instead since it's well-maintained and supports quantized models which are much smaller:
+**NOTE (Sept 7th 2023)**: At this point you *may* want to use [Transformers.js](https://github.com/xenova/transformers.js) instead since it's well-maintained and supports quantized models which are much smaller.
+That said, if you don't want to include the whole Transformers.js library in your app (as of writing I'm not sure if [tree-shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) is supported yet), then you can still directly use ONNX Runtime Web with the quantized models produced by the [Transformers.js conversion scripts](https://huggingface.co/docs/transformers.js/custom_usage#convert-your-models-to-onnx).

+Here are the relevant modules for Transformers.js:

  * https://huggingface.co/docs/transformers.js/api/models#module_models.CLIPTextModelWithProjection
  * https://huggingface.co/docs/transformers.js/api/models#module_models.CLIPVisionModelWithProjection